danadabb/KnowledgeGarden/vault/webdesignpatterns.md

 - is SEO important?

-For a documentation page or a website that doesn;t need to fetch dynamic data, but SEO is important, you could use SSG
+For a documentation page or a website that doesn't need to fetch dynamic data, but SEO is important, you could use SSG

-For a blog, SEO is important but the content is dynamic.
+For a blog, SEO is important and the content is dynamic.
 In this case, SSR would be a good candidate.

-For a CRM (Customer Relationship Manager), SEO is not a concern and the content is dynamic therefore an SPA would be a good choice.
+For a CRM (Customer Relationship Manager), SEO is not a concern and the content is dynamic therefore an SPA/CSR would be a good choice.

 You could also use a mix of the above depending on specific pages or domains.